Storyteller (Carrie Underwood album): Promotion

-Underwood revealed the album's track listing on September 9, 2015, via her Instagram account.
-On September 10, 2015, Underwood appeared on The Tonight Show Starring Jimmy Fallon and also performed "Smoke Break".
-On September 21, 2015, Underwood performed the song at the Apple Music Festival in London.
+On August 20, 2015, Underwood announced the album's title and release date on a livestream on Facebook.
+She revealed the album's track listing on September 9, via her Instagram account.
+A day later, Underwood appeared on The Tonight Show Starring Jimmy Fallon and performed "Smoke Break".
+On September 21, Underwood performed the song at the Apple Music Festival in London.
+In support of the album, Underwood returned to headline the C2C: Country to Country festival for the first time since 2013.
+She performed concerts in London, Dublin, Glasgow, Oslo and Stockholm.
+On October 22, she announced on Facebook that she would perform at the 2015 American Music Awards on November 22.